Atarian-ByVoid/Atarian-ByVoid/README.md

 ### Future Projects

 - Structured portfolio with all my academic information.
-- Develop one more retro game, in Js or Java.
+- Development of retro games in JavaScript or Java.
+- Creation of systems for buying and selling electronics.
+- Exploration of projects involving low-level languages like Lua.

 ## Where to Find Me!